jacobsternx/odin/foundations-course/03-foundations-js-basics.md

 What is operator precedence and how is it handled in JS? parens, mult/div, add/sub
-How do you access developer tools and the console? action overflow menu > More Tools > Developer Tools How do you log information to the console? console.log()
+How do you access developer tools and the console? vscode > live server > right click > inspect > select console How do you log information to the console? console.log()
 What does unary plus operator do to string representations of integers? eg. +”10” +x Unary Plus Convert a value into a number
-  -x Unary Minus Convert a value into a number and negate it
+  -x Unary Minus Convert a value into a number and negates it

 ### Additional resources
 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.